 For the Cake

 - Whole milk: Just ¼ cup.
-If you object to using milk in a keto recipe, you can use heavy cream instead.
+If you object to using milk in a keto recipe, use heavy cream instead.

 - Sweetener: I use stevia.
 You can use a granulated sweetener instead.